SViswanathanLab/WGS-TRCC/README.md

 ## Whole genome sequence analyses of translocation renal cell carcinoma (tRCC)

-This repository contains codes used in the manuscript "A genetic basis for cancer sex differences revealed in Xp11 translocation renal cell carcinoma" https://www.biorxiv.org/content/10.1101/2023.08.04.552029v1 to analyze 29 tRCC samples (in-house datasets) from 15 patients and other tRCCs samples from publicly available datasets as previously described in the following studies-
+This repository contains codes used in the manuscript "A genetic basis for sex differences revealed in Xp11 translocation renal cell carcinoma" https://www.biorxiv.org/content/10.1101/2023.08.04.552029v1 to analyze 29 tRCC samples (in-house datasets) from 15 patients and other tRCCs samples from publicly available datasets as previously described in the following studies-

 TCGA, Durinck et al., 2014 [https://www.nature.com/articles/ng.3146]